mihir1027/Finance-Terminal/README.md

 ### 3. Get your API keys

 All services have free tiers — no payment required.
+Good to have them all.

 | Variable | Where to get it |
 |---|---|